ecoacoustics/recognizer-template/README.md

 This template is an attempt to set up a standard layout for publishing recognizers.

 You should fork (make a copy) of this repository.
 When it is forked, you'll get your own copy, owned by you, that you can change.

+You can also start a new repository using this template by clicking the button that says _Use this template_ and then selecting _Create a new repository_.

 ## Getting started